tyler-morales/blogCMS/content/blog/post-2.md

 ---
-title: My new blog post
+title: A second new blog post
 date: 2017-03-03
 draft: true
 description: This is my description